 So how do you stick to the goal?
 Tell a friend, family member and work colleague.
 They will no doubt ask about how you’re going with your studies and there’s nothing like extra support to keep you kicking goals.

-If you need support brushing up on these basic skills, get in touch with our Student Liaison Officers, they’re around 9am-9pm weekdays and 10am-6pm weekends.
+If you need support brushing up on these basic skills, get in touch with our Student Advisors, they’re around 9am-9pm weekdays and 10am-6pm weekends.